msuarjmand/California-House-Price-Prediction/README.md

 A household is a group of people residing within a home.
 Since the average number of rooms and bedrooms in this dataset is provided per household, these columns may take surprisingly large values for block groups with few households and many empty houses, such as vacation resorts.

-It can be downloaded/loaded using the:func:`sklearn.datasets.fetch_california_housing` function rubric:: References
+It can be downloaded/loaded using the :func:`sklearn.datasets.fetch_california_housing` function.

 - Pace, R. Kelley and Ronald Barry, Sparse Spatial Autoregressions, Statistics and Probability Letters, 33 (1997) 291-297